 Travel is eye opening, fun, exciting, and can completely change your perspective on life.
 Like most good things, exploring the world doesn't come without its risks.
 In today's age between identity theft and terrorism, taking precautions before and during your travels is essential.
-I have listed 8 travel safety tips and precautions I take before every single trip.
-These safety tips for travel will ensure you have the best trip possible while also preparing for any negative situation you might encounter while abroad.

-1. View Travel Advisories
+1. View travel advisories

 Visit travel.state.gov to view current travel advisories for the countries you will be visiting.
 I check this website before I book my plane tickets.
 There are four advisory levels: